Construction spotted at N.Korea nuclear test site for first time since 2018 -report | Headlines

 Construction spotted at N.Korea nuclear test site for first time since 2018 -report

-Commercial satellite imagery shows construction at North Korea's nuclear testing site for the first time since it was closed in 2018, U.S.-based analysts said on Tuesday, adding to concerns the country could resume testing major weapons.
+Satellite imagery shows construction at North Korea's nuclear testing site for the first time since it was closed in 2018, analysts said on Tuesday, as a U.S. intelligence report warned the country could resume major weapons tests this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)